JulioV201/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+<br>The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:</br>
-Start Time 2024-06-18 02:15:29.66
+<br>Start Time 2024-06-18 02:15:29.66</br>
 Stop Time	 2024-06-19 02:15:29.66

 | Metric                   | Count